EmergentSoftware/SQL-Server-Development-Assessment/README.md

 ## Column Naming
 **Check Id:** 14

-- Avoid repeating the table name except where it is natural to do so.
-[The most common place where we include the table name is with some primary key column (e.g. PersonId)](#using-id-for-primary-key-column-name).
+- Avoid repeating the table name except for:
+  - **Table Primary Key:** A table primary key should should include the table name and Id (e.g. PersonId) [See Using ID for Primary Key Column Name](#using-id-for-primary-key-column-name)
-  - **Other Common Examples:** PatientNumber, PurchaseOrderNumber, DriversLicenseNumber
+  - **Natural Common Words:** PatientNumber, PurchaseOrderNumber, DriversLicenseNumber
+  - **Generic Names:** When using generic names like "Number", "Name", "Description" & "Code" you can use repeat the table name
+    - Instead use "AccountNumber", "AddressTypeName", "ProductDescription" & "StateCode"
+    - SELECT queries will need aliases when two tables use generic columns like "Name"
-- Use singular, not plural.
+- Use singular, not plural
-- Choose a name to reflect precisely what is contained in the attribute.
+- Choose a name to reflect precisely what is contained in the attribute
 - Use abbreviations rarely in attribute names.
-If your organization has a TPS "thing" that is commonly used and referred to in general conversation as a TPS, you might use this abbreviation.
+If your organization has a TPS "thing" that is commonly used and referred to in general conversation as a TPS, you might use this abbreviation
-  - **Pronounced abbreviations:** It is better to use a natural abbreviation like id instead of identifier.
+  - **Pronounced abbreviations:** It is better to use a natural abbreviation like id instead of identifier
 - End the name with a suffix that denotes general usage.
 These suffixes are not data types that are used in Hungarian notations.
+There can be names where a suffix would not apply
   - Invoice**Id** is the identity of the invoice record
   - Part**Number** is an alternate key
   - Start**Date** is the date something started